This is Part One of Who Knows How Many of “Really Important Things I’ve Learned While Living on a Boat.”

 This old wooden spoon once belonged to my great grandmother and I can't picture one without the other.
 They are both family.
 It’s worn down to a nub from more than 5 decades of stirring.
 After my mom died I thought that my dad had the spoon, in fact I was certain that I had used it many times while cooking for him, when I was at his house.
 The day after he died I cleaned out his kitchen, never once giving the spoon a thought.
 Most of his utensils where yellowed plastic or old metal, with a little bit of rust thrown in.
 I boxed them all up to give away.

+Weeks later I thought about the spoon and cussed myself for not remembering to keep it.
+Was it in the box with the jumble of whisks, spatulas and wooden spoons, that had been given to Goodwill by my sister?
+I asked her about it but she had no recollection of any specific item, just to say that there were a lot of wooden spoons and other utensils in the box.
+This one was different I told her, and I described it to her; long round handle, spoon part worn down, lopsided.
+She had no idea.
 A few months passed and my sister came for a visit so that we could sort through a bunch of our parent’s belongings, which I had been storing.
 As we sorted through the tubs I again mentioned the spoon, saying that I had wanted that spoon and that I couldn't believe that I had tossed it out while cleaning Dad's kitchen.
 I told her my memories of our grandmothers’ and our mother, cooking with it.
 While rambling on I stuck my hand in a tub of miscellaneous junk and wrapped my fingers around whatever they touched and pulled out that very spoon!
 It should be noted here, that my mom has been gone since 2001 and I have sorted through those tubs at least 3 or 4 times over the past 9 years.
 Also in those 9 years I have cooked countless dinners for my dad and I would have sworn on a stack of Bibles that the spoon was at his house, and that I had used it many times.
 As I held it up, my sister and I stood there, our mouths hanging open, wide enough to catch flies and starring at each other in disbelief, as if the good Lord himself had just handed the spoon to me.

 The spoon was going around a pan of risotto the other day, when I held it up and showed it to my daughter, The Dumplin Eater, and told her the story.
 I promised to give it to her and she promised to pass it on to her daughter one day, along with the story, thus making six generations of us who have stirred a pot with this very special old wooden spoon.